sphillips23/test2/README.md

 ### 4. Select one or multiple details about the book you are entering
 ### 5. Select an option from the drop down menu of how you got the book being entered
 ### 6. Click 'Add Book' and see your book be added to the List of books at the bottom of the page
 ### 7. Feel free to add as many books as you want and you can see the creators of the webpage by clicking the About link at the top of the page.
-To return to the application click the Home link at the top of the page.
+To return to the application, click the Home link at the top of the page.